 “It’s been complicated, and there have been huge challenges, but math is where you have to go; it’s your ultimate friend,” she says.
 “Anyone who can see how they want their community to be can use their business as a platform to make an impact.
 You can tap into a larger cultural shift and build a business around it, and that business is tied to who you are.”

 Rowe says she wrote the book because she’s constantly being asked, particularly by women, how she manages to have a life while running a million-dollar business.

 “I got a phone call from a friend,” she recalls.
 “She said she was thinking of starting a business and had looked at a whole bunch of books, and they were all dull and in the vein of ‘Put your big girl pants on, you’re a badass, jump in and go.’
 But we need more women, and men, saying, ‘Hey, I did this, and I did it in a different way.’ ”Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.